The Intellectual Property Review: Russia

 In addition to mediation, IP disputes can be transferred by parties on the basis of an arbitration agreement to arbitration.
 Despite the fact that alternative methods of resolving disputes have advantages, such as preserving the confidentiality of the information involved, in practice these methods are not used frequently by IP owners in Russia.

 Intellectual property protection in its modern sense is considered to be quite young in Russia, although most global tendencies are reflected in Russian laws and practices.
 Some regulation is still changing, which leads to new amendments, improvement proposals and legal discussions.
 Much attention is being paid to the setting up regional mechanisms of intellectual property rights protection within the EEU and harmonisation of national legislation to this end.
 At the legislative level, there are many ongoing discussions related to possible amendments to the legislation aiming to address the current gaps in the law and improve protection of intellectual property with due account to new unfair practices and technology development.

 The Russian legal framework in the area of intellectual property is generally in line with international standards, allowing Russian and foreign IP owners to effectively protect their intellectual property rights.

-1 Anton Bankovskiy is a partner and Ksenia Danshina is an associate at CMS.
+1 Anton Bankovskiy is a partner at CMS Russia.